pingcap/docs/tikv-configuration-file.md

 ### previous-master-key

-+ Specifies the old master key when rotating master key.
-Same config format as master-key.
-Please refer to [Encryption at Rest](/encryption-at-rest.md) for how to config a master key.
++ Specifies the old master key when rotating the new master key.
+The configuration format is the same as that of `master-key`.
+To learn how to configure a master key, see [Encryption at Rest](/encryption-at-rest.md#configuring-encryption).

 ## `import`